numpy/numpy/doc/source/dev/index.rst

 * No changes are ever committed without review and approval by a core team member.Please ask politely on the PR or on the `mailing list`_ if you get no response to your pull request within a week.
-* If you would like to create a new feature please get alignment first by discussing the feature in the `mailing list`_

 Stylistic Guidelines
 --------------------